engn1931z/rpiSetupHistory/README.md

 9. Register your RPi with Brown to bypass WiFi terms acceptance in the future, and use IP address for VNC login:

-  a.
-Find your MAC (`HWaddr`) address of your WiFi adapter by using `ifconfig` command.
+  + Find your MAC (`HWaddr`) address of your WiFi adapter by using `ifconfig` command.
 Under the block under `wlan0` look for the set of characters after `ether`(e.g. b8:27:eb:51:22:21).

-  b.
-Note and record your IP address for future use.
+  + Note and record your IP address for future use.
 It is also found in the `wlan0` section of the `ifconfig` output, right after `inet` (e.g. 172.18.xx.xx).

-  c.
-Register your device at http://guestwifi.net.brown.edu/.
+  + Register your device at http://guestwifi.net.brown.edu/.
 This helps the Raspberry Pi connect automatically to Wi-Fi without user input.

 10. Enable SSH on the Raspberry Pi, and set up your personal computer (client) to use it  [following the platform dependent instructions found here](https://www.raspberrypi.org/documentation/remote-access/ssh/).